Summer Season 2021!

 - Number of Players: 6- 8 players are allowed on the field for each team, including the goalkeeper.
-Team rosters must have a minimum of 10 and a maximum of 15 players.
-A minimum of six players are required on the field for an 8 aside team to start and continue a game.
+Team rosters must have a minimum of 10 and a maximum of 15-18 players (roster maximum may be higher in certain circumstances).
+A minimum of six players is required on the field for an 8 aside team to start and continue a game.
 5 players are required for 7 aside and 4 players are required for 6 aside.

 - Uniforms: shin guards are required for all players.
 Numbered jerseys are required for all players except the goalkeeper.
 The goalkeeper must wear a different color jersey than all other players.
-Jerseys must be similar for all field players (except for the jersey number).
-Shorts and socks must be substantially similar in color
+Jerseys must be similar in color for all field players (except for the jersey number).

 - Goals: standard size goals and nets will be used.

-- Field Markings: The field will be one half of a regulation soccer field.
-A reduced size penalty area will be indicated by cones, blue tape stuck to the field or some other distinguishable way.
+- Field Markings: The field will be one-half of a regulation soccer field.
+A reduced-size penalty area will be indicated by lines, cones, blue tape stuck to the field, or some other distinguishable way.

 - Goalkeeping: After the goalkeeper uses hands to control the ball, an indirect free kick (IFK) will be awarded by the referee to the opposing team if the goalkeeper throws or kicks the ball beyond the mid-field line without the ball first touching a player or the ground.
 The IFK will be taken from the mid-field line where the ball passed over the line.
-This rule applies to drop-kicks by the goal keeper.
-The goal keeper may completely release the ball from his hands to the ground and then play it as any field player may do so (once she does so, she may be challenged as an opponent might challenge any opposing field player).
+This rule applies to drop-kicks, goal kicks, punts, and throws by the goalkeeper.
+The goalkeeper may completely release the ball from their hands to the ground and then play it as any field player may do so (once she does so, she may be challenged as an opponent might challenge any opposing field player).

 - Slide Tackles: slide tackles are prohibited.
 A direct free kick (DFK) will be awarded to the opposing team that will be taken from the spot of the slide tackle.

-- Goal Kicks: Goal kicks must be taken from anywhere on the goal line within the penalty area.
+- Goal Kicks: Goal kicks must be taken from anywhere within the goalie box.
 Goal kicks may not pass over the halfway line in the air unless first touched by a player other than the player taking the goal kick.
-The ball must leave the penalty area in order to be in play.
 Opposing players may stand anywhere outside the penalty area on a goal kick.